chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ---

-An outdated branding, but super feature rich.
-This one has so many examples and usecases.
+An outdated branding, but super feature-rich.
+This one has so many examples and use-cases.

 ![visjsorg](./visjsorg.png)
 https://visjs.org/